yubodiwu/Exploration_In_Java/README.md

 }
 ```

 Next is the route for creating a new customer, the "CREATE" action in REST.
 This time it will also use the @RequestBody annotation to interpret the JSON sent in the @RequestBody and put it through the Customer constructor.
-The method i nthe @RequestMapping parameters will be RequestMethod.POST and another parameter, consumes = MediaType.APPLICATION_JSON_VALUE will be added so it can take the JSON in the request body, so the route ends up looking like:
+The method in the @RequestMapping parameters will be RequestMethod.POST and another parameter, consumes = MediaType.APPLICATION_JSON_VALUE will be added so it can take the JSON in the request body, so the route ends up looking like:

 ```Java
 @RequestMapping(value = "", method = RequestMethod.POST, consumes = MediaType.APPLICATION_JSON_VALUE)